1) Are the residential camps for all siblings, whether living together or not?

 8) What if the siblings argue?

-Each sibling group has a mentor, and the siblings are observed at all times.
-We encourage a natural and healthy sibling relationship and this perhaps may include sibling arguments!
-We are trained in dealing with this as a normal part of day-to-day life.
+Each sibling group has mentors, depending upon size of group etc, and the siblings are observed at all times.
+We encourage a natural and healthy sibling relationship and this sometimes means managing sibling arguments!
+We are understand these issues well and train our mentors and buddies in dealing with this as a normal part of day-to-day life, to learn from and develop understanding to grow healthier relationships over time.

 10) What would happen if a child was injured?

-All the activity staff are first aid trained, alongside this Siblings Together have staff and volunteers who are also first aid trained.
-We ensure our camp is no more than five miles from the nearest hospital and we ask for medical consent on the referral forms – along with all medical details
+All the activity staff are first aid trained, alongside this most Siblings Together staff and volunteers are also first aid trained.
+We ensure our camp is not too far from the nearest hospital and we ask for medical consent on behalf of the hospital on the referral forms – along with all medical details

 11) Do I have complete the whole of the referral form – even if it is not applicable?

 We ask for all social workers referring young people to fill our the full referral form.
-This includes an extensive risk assessment
+This includes an extensive risk assessment, it is vital we have all the correct information to make the best possible matches at camp.

 12) When is the bursary scheme applicable?